ianpetrarca/hicetnunc_api_guide/README.md

 # Tezos API

-In order to get metadata on a Tezos Wallet Address or hic et nunc OBJKT ID you must interact with a Tezos blockchain explorer API.
+In order to get metadata on a Tezos Wallet Address or hic et nunc OBJKT ID, you must interact with a Tezos blockchain explorer API.
 This guide focuses on the two most popular Tezos Blockchain Explorer APIS:

 - [Better Call Dev API](https://better-call.dev/)
 - [Tezos Block Explorer](http://tzkt.io/)